 When the polycarbonate sheets arrive whole, they will have a protective film covering them.
 This protective film should remain in place until you fit the sheet.
 Both the top and bottom ends of the sheet are capped and if you choose to cut the sheet yourself then you will need to leave the top capping in place.
 Use perforated self-adhesive tape to cover the cut end and then fit a plastic cover bead of the tape with the non-hardening sealant to the capped end.

-If you require advice when it comes to polycarbonate sheets, then feel free to get in touch.
+If you’re looking to purchase polycarbonate sheets or if you’ve got any more questions and require advice when it comes to polycarbonate sheets, then feel free to get in touch.
 We are always on hand to help out in any way possible.
 Call us or email us today.